 Step 5: Secure the Hoses

-Check which wrench fits the bolts on your scuba regulator.
+Check which wrench fits the bolts.
 Then, use this wrench to secure each hose, including the primary second stage.

 Make sure that it is a tight fit but do not tighten too much.
-If you keep turning the bolt while the hoses are actually already secured, you will damage the scuba regulator.
+If you keep turning the bolt while the hoses are actually already secured, you will damage it.

 Step 6: Slide the Sleeves